tayloraburgess/markdown-preview/README.md

 # Markdown Preview

-Bash app that takes a markdown file as input, analyses it, and outputs HTML to a local HTTP server.
+Command line utility that takes a markdown file as input, analyses it, and outputs HTML to a local HTTP server.
 Built primarily as a way to learn the basics of interpreters.

 - Currenty Inteprets:
 	- Line Breaks